 All of these factors contribute to a versatile solution to prevent the spread of flames as well as providing thermal and acoustic insulation.
 That being said, the boards are best used alongside other fire protection measures to strengthen the resistance.

 At JM Passive Fire Protection, we specialise in the installation of PFP measures including boards.
 So, if you are considering installing fire barriers into your house or workplace, we can provide a tailored service to suit your needs and requirements.

 Why Choose Us?

-We use top-quality products so that you know you are receiving a professional and reliable service from a knowledgeable and experienced team in PFP services and installation.
+We use top-quality products so that you know you are receiving a professional and reliable service from a knowledgeable and experienced team in PFP services and installation, including fire compartmentation surveys and more.
 We pride ourselves on our expertise and customer-centred approach so that you can be assured that you are in safe hands.